Focusing on your website speed and size will improve your business

 Performance impacts conversion and user engagement.
-Obama’s fundraising campaign during the 2011 Presidential Elections raised an additional $34 million when the Obama for America website shrunk page load time from 5 seconds to 2 seconds – that’s 14 percent increase in donation conversion with mere 3 seconds of website performance improvement!
+Obama’s fundraising campaign during the 2011 Presidential Elections raised an additional $34 million when the Obama for America website shrunk page load time from 5 seconds to 2 seconds – that’s 14 per cent increase in donation conversion with mere 3 seconds of website performance improvement!

 As internet connections have gotten faster, publishers and developers worry less about efficiency.

 Reduce the size of images, use external hosting for videos and prioritise JS loads and measure CPU for those asynchronous loads.
 More than half of a web page size are images, so it pays off to focus on those first.
 Optimise your images, use SVG where possible and distribute them globally via Content Delivery Network CDN.
 You can save 60-70% on average on image sizes if your site is imagery heavy that’s a lot.
 Use of the correct format also matters.

 Utilise browser cache and gzip compression of CSS and JS files.
-Minify all your web assets. .
+Minify all your web assets.

-Strangely, mobile web page size has overtaken desktop size in the past year.
+Strangely, the mobile web page size has overtaken desktop size in the past year.
 Building for mobiles should be your new priority.
-As of December 2017, Google took the initiative to index for mobile users first!
+As of December 2017, Google took the initiative to the index for mobile users first!
 It means that it’s in your best interest to focus on mobile users.

 Slow speed kills your business.
 47% of visitors expect your website to load under 2 seconds

-Devastating 40% visitors will leave your site if it takes more than 3 seconds to load.
+Devastating 40% of visitors will leave your site if it takes more than 3 seconds to load.
 These are serious implications if you are looking for a genuinely global reach either with your web application or mobile app.

-The average webpage size is now the size of the original Doom game
+The average webpage size is now the size of the original Doom game.